philsturgeon/phil.tech/_posts/2011-02-12-php-format-abstraction-with-a-simple-class.markdown

 Get it on [GitHub](http://github.com/philsturgeon/php-format).

-I've put it into FuelPHP and I'll commit to CodeIgntier 2.0 soon.
+I've put it into FuelPHP and I'll commit to CodeIgniter 2.0 soon.